armanalis/C-Codes/README.md

-You can find the codes that I wrote during the Programming Techniques course at Politecnico di Torino.
+You can find the C codes that I wrote during the Programming Techniques course at Politecnico di Torino.